Sen. Sasse calls effort to overturn electoral college vote a ‘dangerous ploy’

 Trump has repeatedly and falsely suggested that the ceremonial milestone offers a last-ditch way to reverse the election results and is urging Republicans to join his bid.

-As he pursues his strategy, Trump plans to return earlier than scheduled to the White House on Thursday from his Mar-a-Lago estate in Florida, where he has been spending the holidays.
+As he pursues his strategy, Trump departed his Mar-a-Lago estate in Florida, where he had been spending the holidays, to return to Washington on Thursday, earlier than scheduled.
+He did not speak to reporters before boarding Air Force One.

 Sasse has been far more willing to criticize Trump than most of his GOP colleagues, but even so, his staunch opposition highlights the nearly certain futility of the president’s efforts to hang onto power.